 If you like the literature, this anecdote should interest you: between 1907 and 1914, Marcel Proust stayed every summer at Cabourg.

 In the seaside resort, nods to the memory of Marcel Proust are scattered everywhere.
 There is a promenade but also a bedroom, Grand Hotel, which bear his name.
-A statue in his effigy sits in front of the Villa of Time Regained and old manuscripts of the writer are visible inside.
+A statue in his effigy sits in front of the Villa du Temps retrouvé and old manuscripts of the writer are visible inside.

 Science at the service of art

-On the other side of theestuary of the Dives, Houlgate, Roland Garros promenade will lead you in front of a magnificent panorama by the sea.
+On the other side of theestuary of the Dives in Houlgate, Roland Garros Promenade will lead you in front of a magnificent panorama by the sea.
 If this walk bears this name, it is indeed in homage to Roland Garros and his feat of 1912: reaching an altitude of 4 meters aboard a Blériot XI-960!

 But the aviator is not the only one to have been inspired by the Pearl of the Côte Fleurie.
 The Lumiere brothers, who lived on rue Beaumier in the villa Les Lucioles, also left a memorable mark in this city.
 It is certainly no coincidence that many films are filmed nowadays in our sweet region.
 Keep your eyes open, you may come across Claude Lelouch or Sandrine Bonnaire who have also fallen in love with Normandy.